Chart Color Schemes

 Lalor Park has seen below average employment performance when compared to national benchmarks

-However, professional & technical services employ only 5.4% of local workers, below Greater Sydney's 11.5%.
-Employment opportunities locally may be limited, as indicated by the count of Census working population vs resident population.
-Between September 2024 and September 2025, employment levels increased by 4.8%, while labour force increased by 4.0%, causing the unemployment rate to fall by 0.7 percentage points.
-In contrast, Greater Sydney saw employment grow by 2.1% and unemployment rise by 0.2 percentage points during this period.
-State-level data from NSW to 25-Nov-25 shows employment contracted by 0.03%, with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Lalor Park's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.
+However, professional & technical services employed only 5.4% of local workers, lower than Greater Sydney's 11.5%.
+Employment opportunities locally appeared limited, as indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, employment levels increased by 4.9% and labour force grew by 4.1%, reducing the unemployment rate by 0.7 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1%, labour force expand by 2.4%, and unemployment rise by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but with varying rates across industry sectors.
+Applying these projections to Lalor Park's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment